 A memorial service celebrating his life will be held at 10:00 a.m., October 18, 2019 at the First United Methodist Church of Lovington.
 Services entrusted to Stevens Funeral Home.

-To plant a tree in memory of Troy Walter Cocke, Jr., please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Troy Walter Cocke, Jr., please visit our floral store.